Sant Lluís

+The main town is Sant Lluís, founded by the French in 1761 during their occupation of Menorca and dominated by Es Moli de Dalt, a fully restored, traditional windmill which is now a museum open to the public.

-The area is most noteworthy for its varied coastline, with fine sand beaches and cliffs, and the beautiful coves of Binissafúller, Biniancolla and Binibeca, with their typical whitewashed fishermen's houses.
+The area is noteworthy for its varied coastline, with fine sand beaches and cliffs, and the beautiful coves of Binissafúller, Biniancolla and Binibeca, with their typical whitewashed fishermen's houses.
 There are capes and islets, and medieval defensive towers all along the coast, very characteristic of the island.
-The main beach resort is Punta Prima.

-The main town is Sant Lluis founded by the French in 1761 during their occupation of Menorca and dominated by Es Moli de Dalt, a fully restored, traditional windmill which is now a museum open to the public.
-The town was named after Louis IX and was built around a large, whitewashed neoclassical church, which still bears the king's name.
-The town celebrates its own festival, the Feast of St. Luis, at the end of August.